Deep Ellum, Dallas: Jazz and blues

-Following World War II, the success of Deep Ellum started to fade.
+Following World War II, the success of old Deep Ellum started to fade.
 The ever-growing availability and use of the automobile led to the removal of the Houston and Texas Central railroad tracks—to make way for Central Expressway—and by 1956 the streetcar line had been removed.
 Businesses closed, residents moved to the suburbs and the music all but stopped.
 In 1969, a new elevation of Central Expressway truncated Deep Ellum, completely obliterating the 2400 block of Elm Street, viewed by many as the center of the neighborhood.
 By the 1970s, few original businesses remained.

-1983–1999: "Glory Days of Deep Ellum"
+1983–1999: The New "Glory Days" of Deep Ellum

-In 1983, the Near East Side Area Planning Study, or "Deep Ellum Plan", was revealed to the public.
-The city planned to "downzone" Deep Ellum, meaning that building height, population, and street width were to be carefully monitored so as to help the neighborhood maintain an artistic, historic atmosphere.
-Artists and musicians began to move into the area, opening up new galleries and venues, attracting young creatives to the area.
-Over the course of the 1980s, Deep Ellum became well known as a hot-spot for the Dallas Punk Scene.
+In 1983, the Near East Side Area Planning Study, or "Deep Ellum Plan", was commissioned, as the city sought to "downzone" Deep Ellum, meaning that building height, population, and street width were to be carefully monitored so as to help the neighborhood maintain an artistic, historic atmosphere.
+Visual artists, musicians, and entrepreneurs began to move into the area, opening up new galleries and venues, attracting young creatives.
+Though dormant for years, a new can-do spirit was re-awakening in downtown.
+Over the course of the 1980s, the Dallas tourism bureau formally promoted the West End Historic District (Dallas) as a destination for business and political class conventioneers, including those attending the 1984 Republican National Convention.
+Meanwhile, the Dallas Gay scene and the debauchery of well-monied Dallasites and visiting celebrities and hangers-on partying in downtown discotheques became the stuff of legends, as venues such as The Old Plantation and The Starck Club (financed by Philippe Starck and Stevie Nicks) flourished.
+For its part, Deep Ellum on the east side of downtown near Fair Park became known as an organic, DIY breeding ground for the Dallas Art, Roots (Americana), and Punk Scenes.

-According to Murray Hammond of Old 97's, punk and hardcore outfits as prolific as Dead Kennedys were playing at local galleries.
-With the insurgence of new nightclubs and venues, Deep Ellum began to explode as a local music spot.
-However, throughout the mid '80s, the neighborhood still faced serious safety issues, one of which being the overwhelming presence of skinheads, but as Deep Ellum continued to expand, the threats dwindled.
-By 1991, over 50 nightclubs and bars had opened in Deep Ellum, including Trees Dallas.